top of page

 Next Step: Independent Medical Review After a Denial

 If your claim was denied due to lack of nexus, the next step isn’t guessing or resubmitting the same information.
+An independent medical review evaluates whether:

 • A nexus opinion can be supported by the evidence